wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - `PA2CryptoUtils` is now `PowerAuthCoreCryptoUtils`
   - `PA2ECPublicKey` is now `PowerAuthCoreECPublicKey`

+### Other changes

+- `PowerAuthErrorCodes` contains new `.invalidActivationCode` constant, reported in case that invalid activation or recovery code is provided to `PowerAuthSDK.createActivation(...)` method.
+If your application properly validate input data with using `PowerAuthActivationCodeUtil`, then this change should not affect your code.

 ## iOS & tvOS App Extensions

 The `PowerAuth2ForExtensions` is now distributed as a dynamic module, instead of static framework.